-Using IBM SPSS Statistics version 26 and through mean and standard deviation for quantitative variables and through frequency and percentages for qualitative variables the data were analyzed.
-Non-parametric tests such as the Mann-Whitney U test and Chisquare test were employed to compare data between bodybuilders with and without a history of injury because no quantitative variables followed a normal distribution.
+Mann-Whitney U test and the Chi-square test, were employed to compare data between bodybuilders with and without a history of injury, as no quantitative variables followed a normal distribution.
 To mitigate errors from multiple significance testing, the significance level was adjusted using Bonferroni correction.
 A univariate logistic regression analysis was performed to test the potential association between each variable and the presence of an injury.
-Variables with a p-value less than 0.20 in the univariate analysis were subsequently included in the multivariable logistic regression model [10].
-In the multivariable logistic regression model, backward elimination was utilized, retaining variables if their associated multivariable p-value was less than 0.05.
+Variables with a p-value less than 0.20 in the univariate analysis were subsequently included in the multivariable regression model [10] In the logistic multivariable logistic regression model, backward elimination was used, retaining variables if their associated p-value in the multivariable model was less than 0.05.
 Only modifiable factors were included in the multivariable logistic regression analysis.
-To ensure no multicollinearity among the independent variables and to improve model fitting, multicollinearity was assessed by examining the Variance Inflation Factor (VIF).
-The highest VIF was 1.4, indicating the absence of multicollinearity effects (typically, VIF values exceeding 3 suggest multicollinearity issues) [25].
+To ensure that there is no multicollinearity among the independent variables and to improve model fitting, multicollinearity was assessed by examining the Variance Inflation Factor (VIF).
+The highest VIF was 1.4, indicating the absence of multicollinearity effects (typically, VIF values exceeding 3 suggest the presence of multicollinearity issues) ^[25].
 We reported the results as odds ratios (OR) and 95% Confidence Interval (CI).
 The OR in categorical variables represents the change in odds of injury relative to the referenced category.